 Hurricane Florence pummels Carolinas; residents take shelter

 Millions of people in the path of Hurricane Florence are hunkering down Friday as the monster storm pummels North and South Carolina, bringing catastrophic inundations and flooding and forceful, destructive winds.

-Here are snapshots of people struggling to cope with the slow-grinding Category 1 storm.
+Here are snapshots of people struggling to cope with the slow-grinding storm.

 SAFETY A FEW MILES INLAND